Mr-Zamora/Mr-Zamora/README.md

 ---

 If you're a student, fork a repo and try it.
 If you are a teacher, feel free to reuse with credit.
-If you build something better, I would like to see it.